Ferseta’s Law on e-Marketing Projects

 Conclusions for Ferseta Law on e-Marketing Projects: Planning is very good!
 Standardization is very good!

-2 responses to “Ferseta’s Law on e-Marketing Projects”
+2 thoughts on “Ferseta’s Law on e-Marketing Projects”